How Subradiance Enables Nonlinearity in Weakly Driven Quantum Arrays

 Using DMFT/NCA, we predict a steady state with a finite density of subradiant excitation pairs.
-This is shown in Fig. \ref{fig:fig1}~(c), showing the number of steady-state excitations resolved in momentum, $n_{c}(k) = \aver{\sigma_k^+ \sigma_k^-}_c$, where $\sigma^-_k = \sum_{ j } \ee^{\ii k r_j} \sigma^-_j /\sqrt{N}$, and for the driving scheme considered (Fig. \ref{fig:fig1}~(b)) and at drive strengths of $\Omega \lesssim \Gamma$.
+This is shown in Fig. \ref{fig:fig1}~(c), reporting the number of steady-state excitations resolved in momentum, $n_{c}(k) = \aver{\sigma_k^+ \sigma_k^-}_c$, where $\sigma^-_k = \sum_{ j } \ee^{\ii k r_j} \sigma^-_j /\sqrt{N}$, and for the driving scheme considered (Fig. \ref{fig:fig1}~(b)) and at drive strengths of $\Omega \lesssim \Gamma$.
 Here the subscript ``c'' indicates a connected average $\aver{A B}_c \equiv \aver{A B}- \aver{A} \aver{B} $, which only affects $n_{c}(k)$ at $k=0$ and will be discussed later.
-Comparing with the overlaid dispersion relation, one sees that when the subradiant modes are resonant, for $\Delta \gtrsim V_{k_0} \approx 0.1 \Gamma$, these are selectively populated.
-By contrast, when the radiative modes are resonant these do not get significantly populated as their finite lifetimes prevents the parametric instability to occur: instead, population concentrates at the boundary of the subradiant manifold, corresponding to the modes closest to resonance yet with the smallest decay rates.
-We remark that the subradiant steady-state population has a finite density, of order of $n_{\rm c, subrad} = {\sum}_{{|k|>k_0}}\left\langle\sigma_k^{+} \sigma_{k}^{-}\right\rangle_c/N \approx 0.05$ for $\Omega /\Gamma \approx 1$ and $\Delta/\Gamma=0.4$, thus it is far from the zero-density single-excitation regime \cite{asenjo-garciaChang2017}.
-We also recall that such population is solely bound by non-linearities -- as by the divergence of populations in the parametric instability of the weakly-non-linear model discussed -- resulting in interactions among its constituent excitations.
+Comparing with the overlaid dispersion relation, one sees that when the subradiant modes are resonant -- for $\Delta \gtrsim V_{k_0} \approx 0.1 \Gamma$ -- these are selectively populated.
+By contrast, when the radiative modes are resonant these do not get significantly populated as their finite lifetimes prevents the parametric instability to occur: instead, the population concentrates at the boundary of the subradiant manifold, corresponding to the modes closest to resonance yet with the smallest decay rates.
+The linear stability of the steady-state was checked by enforcing a criterion for non-homogeneous fluctuations to remain bounded (see SM Note \ref{sm:dmft_linear_stability}).
+We remark that the subradiant steady-state population has a finite density, of order of $n_{\rm c, subrad} = {\sum}_{{|k|>k_0}}\left\langle\sigma_k^{+} \sigma_{k}^{-}\right\rangle_c/N \approx 0.05$ for $\Omega /\Gamma \approx 1$ and $\Delta/\Gamma=0.4$, thus it is far from the zero-density, single-excitation regime \cite{asenjo-garciaChang2017}.
+We also recall that such population is solely bound by nonlinearities -- as it diverges in the effective linear model obtained perturbatively -- resulting in interactions among its constituent excitations.
 Yet, similarly as in the single-particle regime \cite{asenjo-garciaChang2017}, this population has a well defined energy and momentum strongly-mismatched from free photons, thus it is subradiant.